Lyme disease: undetected, underdiagnosed and undertreated

 Approximately 3.4 million tests1,2 are run for Lyme disease each year including serology tests, polymerase chain reaction (PCR) techniques and blood culture.
 These tests are labor-intensive, can take weeks to process and are subject to high false negative rates due to their inability to detect the disease.
 Because of these limitations, patients are frequently misdiagnosed or face delayed diagnosis.
 Up to 90%1,2 of patients with Lyme disease go undetected altogether.

 Because of the poor diagnostic testing currently available for Lyme, the CDC recommends that the diagnosis remain a clinical one, based on a patient’s symptoms and history, and that blood tests should only be used to provide supporting evidence for the diagnosis.

-We are developing the T2Lyme Panel to provide accurate and timely diagnosis of Lyme disease, which may help prevent the evolution of the disease to its later stages to avoid the associated neurological and musculoskeletal diseases and reduce or eliminate the significant costs associated with these effects.
+We are developing the T2Lyme Panel to provide accurate and timely diagnosis of Lyme disease, which may help better manage patients, lead to better outcomes and reduce or eliminate the significant costs associated with the disease.